 We define Adjusted net income as tax-effected earnings before amortization and certain items of income and expense, gains and losses, equity-based compensation, acquisition related long-term incentive compensation, acquisition-related expenses, costs associated with the IPO, and certain exceptional or non-recurring items.
 The most comparable GAAP financial metric is Net income.
 Adjusted net income margin is calculated as Adjusted net income as a percentage of Total revenue.
-The most comparable GAAP financial metric is Net income margin.
-These measures start with consolidated Net income and do not deduct earnings related to the non-controlling interest in Ryan Re for the period of time prior to March 31, 2021 when we did not own 100% of the business or the non-controlling interest attributed to the retained ownership of the LLC.
+The most comparable GAAP financial metric is Net income and do not deduct earnings related to the non-controlling interest in Ryan Re for the period of time prior to March 31, 2021 when we did not own 100% of the business or the non-controlling interest attributed to the retained ownership of the LLC.